UofT-DSI/visualization/02_activities/assignments/assignment_4.md

 - We will finish this class by giving you the chance to use what you have learned in a practical context, by creating data visualizations from raw data.
 - Choose a dataset of interest from the [City of Toronto’s Open Data Portal](https://www.toronto.ca/city-government/data-research-maps/open-data/) or [Ontario’s Open Data Catalogue](https://data.ontario.ca/).
 - Using Python and one other data visualization software (Excel or free alternative, Tableau Public, any other tool you prefer), create two distinct visualizations from your dataset of choice.

 - For each visualization, describe and justify:
     > What software did you use to create your data visualization?
+      Python/Power BI
     > Who is your intended audience?
+      Residents in Ontario, Universities, Researchers.
     > What information or message are you trying to convey with your visualization?
+      Culvert BCI over years / Average of current BCI for Bridge and Culvert
     > What design principles (substantive, perceptual, aesthetic) did you consider when making your visualization?
 How did you apply these principles?
 With what elements of your plots?
+      Python: The visualization should accurately represent the data without any distortion.
+The scatter plot accurately plots the BCI values gainst the years, ensuring the data is presented as is.
+No data manipulation was performed that could alter the integrity of the information.
+      In the power BI one, it's easy to read and understand.
+The users can filter different category to check the inforamtion.
     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
+      Python: The entire process of creating the scatter plot was done using a script in Python with libraries like pandas and matplotlib, this means eanyone with the script and data can reproduce the exact same visulation.
+      Power BI: People can check the query and the filters, they should be able to create a customerized one.

     > How did you ensure that your data visualization is accessible?
+      Color,, contrast, text, descriptive elements are clear.

     > Who are the individuals and communities who might be impacted by your visualization?
+      Residents in Ontario, Universities, Researchers.

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?
+      I choose scatter plotting in the Python one because there are so many data; I chosse the column graphs because I want to show the difference between different regions.

     > What ‘underwater labour’ contributed to your final data visualization product?
+      Data cleanup and preparation, data transformation, tool selection, design considerations, etc.

 - This assignment is intentionally open-ended - you are free to create static or dynamic data visualizations, maps, or whatever form of data visualization you think best communicates your information to your audience of choice!
 - Total word count should not exceed **(as a maximum) 1000 words**